 Handling is as good as you'd imagine for a car with such a low centre of gravity.
 The improved R135 synchronous electric motor with rotor coil has a power output that's way up on the orginal unit fitted to this car.
 This unit delivers the equivalent of 135PS and improved torque for faster acceleration.
 The motor packs a healthy 245Nm from zero rpm and drives through a single speed gearbox, helping the ZOE sprint from 0 to 62mph in less than 10 seconds and onto a top speed of 87mph.
 As an indication of its real world pace the 100kW model can accelerate from 50 to 75 mph in just 7.1 seconds, which is 2.2 seconds quicker than than the 80kW 110PS R110 engine, which is also still available.
 Of course, drive like this and you'll decimate the claimed 242 mile WLTP driving range figure.

 Design and Build

-The fascia is decidedly futuristic with a digital strip in place of the traditional clocks and a moulded centre stack dominated by a large colour touch screen.
+Otherwise, things are much as before.
 Some of the plastics aren't going to give Audi designers anything much to think about, but being built down to a price is very much the point of this car.
 It's no bad thing.
 The view out is extremely good as you sit rather high but a lack of seat height adjustability might prove an issue for taller drivers.
 As with most superminis, space in the back is more mini than super but access is good thanks to the standard five-door layout, and there's more than enough room back there for the kids.
 One substantial plus point is the 338-litre boot which extends to 1,225-litres should you fold the one-piece rear bench.